To ask about pruning in the West Portland, Washington County area, EMAIL me at rod@rodsgarden.50megs.com

 Heading back the main leader each year will encourage more branches on the trunk.
 However this will cause the trunk to develop a crook where it is headed back.
 This may not be desirable for shade and ornamental trees where a straight trunk is preferred.

 Promoting health and controlling diseases is another purpose of pruning.
 Dead and diseased wood should be removed as soon as possible.
 During the growing season, diseased wood should be cut off six inches below where the disease shows symptoms.
-Pruning tools should be disinfected after each cut with alcohol, bleach or Lysol to prevent spreading the disease.
-Clorox wipes also work well.
+Pruning tools should be disinfected after each cut with alcohol or bleach to prevent spreading the disease.
+Clorox or Lysol wipes also work well.

 Pruning can also promote health by opening up the top and center of the plant to allow in light and air.
 Air circulation helps prevent the start and spread of disease.
 Light will encourage the production of flowers and fruit even in the center of the plant.
 The main branches of a tree should be spaced several inches on the trunk and at least 60 degrees around the trunk.
 If a branch is directly above another, one should be removed.
 Branches that rub against each other should also be pruned.
 Branches that grow back through the center of the tree should also be removed.